Search

 This clarity plot of a VS2 diamond shows the grade-setting inclusions, a few crystals under the table, and a cavity on the pavilion.

-This clarity plot of a VS2 diamond shows the grade-setting inclusions, a few crystals under the table, and a cavity on the pavilion.
+This clarity plot of a VS2 diamond shows the grade-setting inclusions: a few crystals under the table, and a cavity on the pavilion.
 Illustration: GIA

-A GIA Diamond Grading Report not only contains the diamond’s clarity grade, but it also provides a plotted diagram.
+GIA Diamond Grading Report not only contains the diamond’s clarity grade, but it also provides a plotted diagram.
 The diagram maps the inclusions and/or blemishes observed at 10× magnification on the table and pavilion, showing you their approximate shape and location on the diamond.
 The diagram serves to document the diamond’s condition at the time it was graded and supports the diamond’s clarity grade.
 And, because no two diamonds will have the same plotted diagram (unless they are both Flawless), it serves as a means of identification.

 Learn how to read a GIA plotted diagram.